 We also found the Math.random() function to create dynamic elements.
 This is what makes third-party scripts dangerous, and securing them essential.
 Any third-party script is inherently dynamic, and can change based on all kinds of parameters.
 This Math.random() function helps to evade simple signature-based detection methods.

-c/side’s engine is more advanced, and was able to detect and block this malicious script.
+c/side’s engine is more advanced, and was able to detect and block this malicious script in our tests.

 Finally, the script manipulates the website’s UI to hide certain elements.
 This through the simple display:none function, to present the fake payment form instead of the real one.